Samba Baldeh

-Samba Baldeh (born September 10, 1971) is a Gambian-American immigrant, information technology professional, and Democratic politician.
-He is a member of the Wisconsin State Assembly, representing the 48th Assembly district since 2021.
+Samba Baldeh (born September 10, 1971) is a Gambian American immigrant, information technology professional, and Democratic politician from Madison, Wisconsin.
+He served two terms as member of the Wisconsin State Assembly, representing Wisconsin's 48th Assembly district from 2021 to 2025.
 He is the first Muslim member of the Wisconsin Legislature.
-Before his election to the Assembly, he served six years on the Madison Common Council (city council), and was president of the Council from 2018 to 2019.
+Before his election to the Assembly, he served six years on the Madison Common Council, and was president of the Council from 2018 to 2019.

 Early life and career

 Samba Baldeh was born in The Gambia, in western Africa.
 He is a member of the Fulani tribe of semi-nomadic livestock herders.
-His family's small village, Shoya, lacks official records, but he believes he was born in 1971.
 His father died when he was about four years old.

-There was little formal education in Shoya, which had a population of only about fifty people.
-The children there were taught Arabic, the Koran, and how to pray.
+There was little formal education in Choya, which had a population of only about fifty people.
+The children there were taught Arabic, the Quran, and how to pray.
 Baldeh later described that curiosity led him to walk the six mile route each day to the "western" school, where he learned to read and speak English.
 His family soon consented to him moving to the capital, Banjul, at age 8 to live with his uncle and continue his education.

 He attended college at the University of the Gambia and became involved in protests against the country's dictator, Yahya Jammeh.
 His activism brought him to Washington, D.C., in 1999 for a Global Meeting of Generations conference.
 It was there that he met a student coordinator for Madison Area Technical College.
 After the conference, he became convinced that he should further his education in science and technology.
 He emigrated to Madison, Wisconsin, in 2000 and earned his U.S. citizenship in 2005.
 He studied computer science and earned his associate's degree from Madison Area Technical College in 2007.
 After receiving his degree, Baldeh started a small IT consulting business and was employed as a software engineer at the Madison-based American Family Insurance.